humphrem/action/README.md

 exit
 ```

-## Running Action
+## Running ACTION

-With all dependencies installed and the models downloaded to the `models/` directory, you can now run action:
+With all dependencies installed and the models downloaded to the `models/` directory, you can now run ACTION:

 ```sh
 $ pixi shell